MisplacedOrange/gRNAlytics/README.md

 # CRISPR-Cas9 gRNA Specificity Analyzer 🔬🧬
-## A fully functional Python bioinformatics tool for analyzing and ranking CRISPR guide RNAs (gRNAs) based on off-target specificity using NCBI BLAST!
+## A functional Python bioinformatics tool for analyzing and ranking CRISPR guide RNAs (gRNAs) based on off-target specificity using NCBI BLAST
-This project was created to help students, researchers, and enthusiasts evaluate the specificity of CRISPR-Cas9 gRNAs by automating off-target analysis through BLAST, then scoring and ranking the results with customizable logic.
+This project was created to help students evaluate the specificity of CRISPR-Cas9 gRNAs by automating off-target analysis through BLAST, then scoring and ranking the results with customizable logic.

 ## How to run this Python gRNA analyzer